 There is nothing quite like these balsamic strawberry cheesecake bars with shortbread crust.
 The balsamic complements the sweetness of the strawberries and deepens its flavor without any “vinegary” taste.

 My favorite way to eat strawberries is with balsamic vinegar drizzled on top.
-The sweet and tart tang of balsamic vinegar just pairs so perfectly with berries.
-But when you use a good balsamic and cook them together, the balsamic deepens the flavors of the strawberries and adds its own sweetness and depth of flavor.
-If you are afraid that the berries end up “vinegary” or too balsamic, worry not!
-No one will ever be able to tell there was any balsamic used.
-Just a little something extra that makes the strawberries taste amazing.
+The sweet, tart tang of balsamic vinegar pairs perfectly with berries.
+The balsamic enhances the berry’s flavor while adding its own sweetness and depth.
+If you are afraid that the berries end up “vinegary,” worry not!
+No one will be able to tell there was any balsamic used.
+Instead, it works to just a little extra something that makes the strawberries taste incredible.

-Add this to a cheesecake bar with a lightly lemony shortbread bottom and you’ve got yourself the perfect dessert.
-And these bars make the perfect portion control to keep you from taking an extra large slice because you know that is what you will want to do.
+Add this to a cheesecake bar with a lemony shortbread bottom, and you’ve got yourself the perfect dessert.
+And these bars have perfect portion control.
 Of course, there is nothing stopping you from eating two or three of these bad boys.
 I know I did – I have the food baby to prove it!

-The balsamic strawberry cheesecake bars came during a serious cheesecake withdraw.
-(I don’t know if I’ve told you before, but cheesecake is my favorite dessert ever.
+The balsamic strawberry cheesecake bars came to me during a serious cheesecake withdraw.
+I don’t know if I’ve told you, but cheesecake is my favorite dessert.
 Especially lemon cheesecake.
-And cheesecake with crunchy honeycomb and drizzled with chocolate ganache.
+And cheesecake with crunchy honeycomb, drizzled with chocolate ganache.
 Oh my god.
 I just had a foodgasm thinking about it.
-Maybe I’ll make it for you one day when I can find some crunchy honeycomb in this area.)
-I never usually go for strawberry cheesecake but considering my love for balsamic strawberries, I knew this would be a good idea.
+Maybe I’ll make it for you when I can find some honeycomb in this area.
+I never go for strawberry cheesecake, but considering my love for balsamic strawberries, I knew this would be a good idea.
 And it was.
 It really was.

-What you are going to love about these balsamic strawberry cheesecake bars is that they have that delicious flavor of strawberry cheesecake, with just a hint of tartness and depth from the balsamic vinegar.
+What you are going to love about these balsamic strawberry cheesecake bars is that they have the delicious flavor of strawberry cheesecake, with and added depth and tartness from the vinegar.
 Basically, these strawberry cheesecake bars are perfect for anyone who isn’t lactose intolerant.
-Although, I just looked and there is dairy-free cream cheese out there that you can probably try using.
+Although, I just looked and there is dairy-free cream cheese that you can try using.
 So, yes, this is perfect for everyone.

 - 1 tablespoon lemon zest